CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Add the doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)

+- [ ] Add the new version to the docker build configuration

 - [ ] Post an update article on the homepage

 - [ ] Tell the DLR-SC PR Team about the release and let them post to Twitter and LinkedIn - at best with a nice picture